-Beyoncé and JAY-Z to Win GLAAD Award for Being 'Passionate' LGBTQ Allies — and Dedicate It to Family
+Beyoncé and JAY-Z Win Award for Being 'Passionate' LGBTQ Allies — and Dedicate It to Family

 Beyoncé and JAY-Z are living proof that “everything is love.”

-The annual award — presented by GLAAD, an LGBTQ media advocacy organization — will be presented to the singer and rapper, GLAAD announced on Monday.
+The power couple accepted the award— presented by GLAAD, an LGBTQ media advocacy organization — on Thursday night.
 The award recognizes “allies who have made a significant difference in promoting acceptance of LGBTQ people, and has previously been given to performers such as Demi Lovato, Whoopi Goldberg, and Janet Jackson.

 Take Action: Test Your Knowledge: Gender-Based Violence